thehackerboi69github/thehackerboi69github/README.md

 ### Hi there 👋

-#### I'm Hackerboi 69, I code Discord bots with Node.JS and I'm building some other JavaScript projects!
+#### I'm Hackerboi 69, I code Discord bots with NodeJS and I'm building some other JavaScript projects!

 ## You can find me at
 ### Discord